netdata/netdata/ml/README.md

 These anomaly events are currently exposed via `/api/v1/anomaly_events`

+**Note**: Clicking the link below will likely return an empty list of `[]`.
+This is the response when no anomaly events exist in the specified range.
+The example response below is illustrative of what the response would be when one or more anomaly events exist within the range of `after` to `before`.

 https://london.my-netdata.io/api/v1/anomaly_events?after=1638365182000&before=1638365602000

 If an event exists within the window, the result would be a list of start and end times.